Why You Need a Hearing Test & the Process

-Purpose: To help us determine whether the Sound Voids™ you are experiencing could be caused by an obstruction or damage to the ear canal or ear drum.
-Your audiologist will use a special instrument called an otoscope or video otoscope to inspect the outer ear.
+Purpose: To determine whether your hearing concerns could be caused by an obstruction or damage to the ear canal or ear drum.
+Our audiologists will use an otoscope to inspect the outer ear and ear canal.

 Step Three: The Testing

-Purpose: To help the hearing care professional determine the nature of your Sound Voids™.
-Your hearing care professional may include tests like the following depending on his or her assessment of your needs.
+Purpose: To help the audiologist determine the nature of your hearing loss.
+Your audiologist may include tests like the following depending on your needs.

 - Audiometric pure tone evaluation to measure your hearing at different frequencies.